Last updated on .

 Visiting the Istanbul Cinema Museum

 The Istanbul Cinema Museum is open daily except Mondays from 11am to 7pm.
-Admission is 120₺ (as of July 2023).
+Adult admission is 240₺ (as of July 2024).
 The box office is in the lobby of the building to the left.
 Information is presented in both Turkish and English.
 You don’t have to be a lover of Turkish films to enjoy the museum!
+Visit the official website for more info.

 Istanbul Cinema Museum in Istanbul, Turkey